yulkozhevnikova/gamedevmates/README.md

 You can find all description of the app in Wiki-page.

 Warning: registration button of the new user is in the page "registered users" through the link at the main page

+Tools we used: Python 3.x, Flask, Bootstrap, SQLite